 Where are solar microgrids used?

 You will find solar microgrids in numerous places.
 Remote areas where access to power utility is not yet available greatly benefits from this type of power system.

 Remote villages, off-grid islands, industrial projects or even military operations have long been utilizing solar microgrids as their source of electrical power.
 Moreover, there is an increasing number of projects where they are used in urban places right now.
 For instance, they are also used to power hospitals, university campuses, data centers or even at commercial premises.

-In military bases, it is critical to make sure the resiliency and reliability of their power source.
-That is why, a microgrid would be necessary in order to avoid power outages.
+On military bases, it is critical to make sure the resiliency and reliability of their power source.
+That is why a microgrid would be necessary to avoid power outages.
 The mix of renewable resources like solar energy will reduce their generator fuel consumption.

 Additionally, one can find solar microgrids on farms that are located in remote places.
 Farm owners usually rely on solar microgrid to provide much-needed power.
 It supplies electricity to their farmhouses, storage warehouses and other electrical loads.

 Why do we need solar microgrids?

 There are many reasons why we need solar microgrids.
 Firstly, we need to reduce the use of fossil fuels as our source of electrical energy.
-By using solar microgrids, we are able to harness solar energy for daily usage.
+By using solar microgrids, we can harness solar energy for daily usage.
 With this, we can help the environment become more sustainable.

 And also, we need solar microgrid to minimize the costs of using electricity from unsustainable power sources.
 By harnessing the energy from the sun, we get the cheapest electrical energy available.

 Furthermore, the excess solar energy can be stored on battery banks and be used during the night.
 In that way, there will be less and less amount of fuel that will be used.
 Secondly, reducing the overhead costs for everything is crucial in doing business.
 Because of that, many business owners now opt for solar microgrids.